-Many local wombats suffer from mange.
+- Many local wombats suffer from mange.
 Unless treated the infestation progresses and eventually the wombat is so severely compromised it dies a slow and agonising death.

-Mange can be successfully treated by placing medication on an ice-cream lid which forms a flap over a wombat's burrow.
+- Mange can be successfully treated by placing medication on an ice-cream lid which forms a flap over a wombat's burrow.
 Re-application over a series of weeks is required.

 What is mange?

-This is because the mites can live on the wombat carcass or surrounding ground for up to 3 weeks after the wombat dies and can be spread by any animal investigating the dead body.
-Humans, pets and livestock can all be infested by mange in this 3-week period so it is crucial that the infected carcasses are disposed of carefully.
+This is because the mites can live on the wombat carcass or surrounding ground for up to 3 weeks after the wombat dies, and can be spread by any animal investigating the dead body.
+Humans, pets and livestock can all be infested by mange in this 3-week period so it is really important that the infected carcasses are disposed of carefully.

 Report a wombat with mange or get advice on managing it